 Please note our records indicate that Heartland of Greenville has changed ownership recently and while our data on this page is up-to-date there is a chance that the quality of this facility may change under new management.

 Registered Staff Hours

-The primary reason this ended up being a decent nursing home is that it received an excellent inspection score.
-In fact, its inspection score was far superior to its overall grade.
-In the inspections category, we gave this facility a grade of A. Perhaps the most critical factor we consider in calculating our inspection grades is deficiencies.
+We want to point out that this nursing home outperformed its overall grade in the area of inspections.
+In fact, it received an excellent government inspection report this year.
+As a result, we gave it one of our highest grades in that category with a grade of A. Perhaps the most critical factor we consider in calculating our inspection grades is deficiencies.
 Deficiencies can be found on a facility's inspection reports.
 Nursing homes with higher scores in this category most likely avoided the most severe deficiencies involving patient abuse or death.
 This nursing home was hit with 3 deficiencies on its inspection report, but fortunately none of the deficiencies were considered to be severe deficiencies.
 This means that the inspectors did not deem any of the deficiencies an imminent risk to patient safety or health.
-A couple of minor deficiencies shouldn't lead you to cross a nursing home off your list.
+Finally, this facility had no substantiated complaints this year from residents, which is always a good sign.

 Long-term Care Quality